ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 We will cover this in the CICD section.

 #### CICD pipeline Backend
-To make sure that we did not need to bother ourselves with manual builds and installs of our code on the RPI we built a CICD pipeline to automatically deploy our software onto the RPI.
+To make sure we did not need to bother ourselves with manual builds and installs of our code on the RPI we built a CICD pipeline to automatically deploy our software onto the RPI.
-This pipeline is triggered whenever a push to our master branch in our git repository happens.
+We trigger the pipeline whenever a push to our master branch in our git repository.
 We used azure devops as our CICD system.

 <div style="text-align: center;">